apache/incubator-streampark-website/docs/development/model.md

 This object is very important and will be used throughout the lifecycle of the task in the `DataStream` job.
 The `StreamingContext` itself inherits from the `StreamExecutionEnvironment`, and the configuration file is fully integrated into the `StreamingContext`, so that it is very easy to get various parameters from the `StreamingContext`.
 :::

-In Apache StreamPark, `StreamingContext` is also the entry class for the Java API to write `DataStream` jobs, one of the constructors of `StreamingContext` is specially built for the Java API, the constructor is defined as follows:
+In Apache StreamPark™, `StreamingContext` is also the entry class for the Java API to write `DataStream` jobs, one of the constructors of `StreamingContext` is specially built for the Java API, the constructor is defined as follows:

 ```scala
 /**